Menu

 The geography curriculum promotes curiosity and a love and thirst for learning.
 It is ambitious and empowers our children to become independent and resilient – like all curriculum areas.
 We promote the use of a knowledge-rich curriculum to serve the key principles of cognitive science.
 Evidence informed research has shown that knowledge is essential to the development of reading comprehension and critical thinking.
 Research has also shown that those who are rich in knowledge gain new knowledge quicker and more effectively.
 We therefore place the acquisition of knowledge at the heart of the learning process.

-We want to equip them with not only the minimum statutory requirements of the geography National Curriculum but to prepare them for the opportunities, responsibilities and experiences of later life.
 For example, our children took part in the One Tree Per Child Project.
 They took part in tree workshops learning about the trees on the school site – their benefits and habitats.
-They then visited one of Bristol’s woodland sites to help do maintenance work and learn about the trees that have been planted.
+They then visited Westonbirt Arboretum to find out about the trees and do some planting.

 Our aim for is for all children to access challenging curriculum content that covers a range of subject-specific concepts.
 We seek to achieve this through the use of high-quality curriculum materials and knowledge organisers, that lay out specific, detailed, coherent knowledge and pedagogical practices that seek to ensure the knowledge is not merely encountered but fixed in the long-term memory.